Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Experimental Setup

-The use of DML allows our proposed approach to test the trained model on users different from the users it was trained on.
-This fits the user identification task, where it is desirable to be able to add new users to identify without retraining the model (e.g., when shipping the model for productive use).
-Following common practice in DML research, we use approximately half of the dataset classes for training and the half for testing, which offers a good balance between training dataset size and test set variety~\cite{musgraveMetricLearningReality2020}.
-We therefore split the 63 users from the ``Who~Is~Alyx?'' dataset into three different subsets: 27 training users, 9 validation users, and 27 testing users, \Cref{fig:data_split} provides an overview.
-The training set is used for training and the validation set is used to monitor the training process and to select the best model hyperparameters.
-The test dataset is used to evaluate the final model after the hyperparameter search.
-Here, we use the test data of the first session as enrollment data, i.e. the data used as reference for each user.
-The second session is used as use-time data, i.e. the data for which we want to predict the performing user from the set of test users.
+We adopted a dataset split strategy that is suitable to substantiate our claim of `pretrainability', summarized in \Cref{fig:data_split}.
+Following common practice in similarity-learning research, we used approximately half of the dataset classes for training and the other half for testing, which offers a good balance between training dataset size and test set variety~\cite{musgraveMetricLearningReality2020}.
+We therefore split the 63 users from the ``Who~Is~Alyx?'' dataset into three different subsets: 27 training users, 9 validation users, and 27 testing users.

+During the pretraining phase, the training set was used for the actual training, while the validation set helped to monitor this process, to compare different training runs and select the final model hyperparameters.
+The test dataset was reserved solely for the final evaluation.
+We selected the first session of the test set as enrollment data, serving as the reference sequences for each user.
+Consequently, we selected the second session as use-time data, serving as query embeddings, with the goal of identifying the performing user from the test user group.

+By employing this approach, we were able to test the pretrained similarity-learning model on a set of users who were not part of the pretraining phase.
+This setup effectively demonstrates the model's capacity to generalize and accurately identify users who were previously unknown to it.